User-defined types

 The ACT description above creates an instance of type test named x.
 Creating an instance of a type creates instances of all the ports listed as well as creating whatever is specified by the body of the type definition.
 The list of ports of a user-defined type can be accessed from the scope outside the type definition by using dot-notation.
 These externally visible ports are analogous to the fields of structures or record types in standard programming languages.

 This analogy to records can be used to build complex data types, albeit with slightly different syntax compared to traditional programming languages.
-The following is a simple example that illustrates this.

-deftype mystruct <: int<16> (int<4> f1, f2; int<8> f3)
+deftype mystruct <: int<16> (bool b[16])

 {